Presbyterian Christian School safe return plan

 Face-coverings:

-—For events in which attendance is optional (i.e. orientation/meet the teacher), we are taking our cues from the local government making face-coverings “strongly recommended.”
+- For events in which attendance is optional (i.e. orientation/meet the teacher), the district will take cues from the local government making face-coverings “strongly recommended.”
 For those who may consider themselves or their family to be high risk, due to the optional nature, it may be wise for them stay home.

 Virtual Learning:

-—We plan to continue our virtual learning option for those who consider themselves or a member of their households to be high risk.
+- The district plans to continue the virtual learning option for those who consider themselves or a member of their households to be high risk.
 However, those students who are opting into the virtual learning track by choice or necessity, will not be permitted to participate in athletics or extra curricular activities to allow for continuity in their protection.

 Athletics: